 In Part 1 of this series of posts I have looked at creating a new custom connector.
 If after reading part 1 you are still happy to do all the DIY, then here is the next part of my series about custom connectors.
 In this post I’m updating an existing custom connector.
 Custom connector could of course use custom APIs, but in this post I will look at the MS Graph api are this simplifies the issues that you might run into with authentication.

 Importing a custom connector

 In this post I will look at updating an existing connector.
 Once again I’ve take the Create Team connector as a base example.
-I’ve imported this custom connector and I now have this connector in my Flow environment
+I’ve imported this custom connector and I now have this connector in my Flow environment.

 I can now decide to download the swagger file and go for the painful option or I can edit the connector directly within Flow.